buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcPresentationAppearanceResource/Entities/IfcDraughtingPreDefinedColour.md

 If the colour name is 'by layer', colour values obtained from IfcPresentationLayerWithStyle.

-> NOTE&nbsp; Corresponding ISO 10303 name: draughting_pre_defined_colour.
+> NOTE  Corresponding ISO 10303 name: draughting_pre_defined_colour.
 Please refer to ISO/IS 10303-202:1994 page 194 for the final definition of the formal standard.

-> HISTORY&nbsp; New entity in IFC2x2.
+> HISTORY  New entity in IFC2x2.

 { .spec-head}
 Informal Propositions: